 'Julian Perkins’ playing is exemplary in his well-chosen programme of musical contrasts.
 He is a thoughtful performer and plays with appropriate respect for the music and the instrument.
 Although both are essentially intimate, he manages to project the mood of the music well despite the intervention of the actual recording and listening process.
 He makes sensitive use of bebung, the technique of applying a gentle vibrato to individual notes by changing the pressure on the key while the tangent is in contact with the string. ...
 If you are a clavichord lover or player, you will relish this recording.
 If not, do try it for an introduction to an instrument that was of major importance for most composers of the Baroque era and before.'

 J. S. Bach: French Suites, BWV 812–817

-Originating from Bach's largely halcyon years in Cöthen, the French Suites are evocative vignettes of domestic music-making chez Bach.
-With their vocal qualities and their open, galant textures, these works seem particularly well suited to the intimate hues of the clavichord.
-The recording is completed with a suite each by Froberger and Telemann – both of whose music inspired Bach.
+Originating from Bach's halcyon years in Cöthen, the French Suites are evocative vignettes of domestic music-making chez Bach.
+With their vocal qualities and their open, galant textures, these works seem particularly well suited to the intimate sound of the clavichord.
+The recording includes suites by Froberger and Telemann, composers whose music inspired Bach.

 What is a clavichord?
-Find out in Julian's brief introduction for BBC Music Magazine.
+Find out in Julian's introduction for BBC Music Magazine.